So What is Tax Depreciation?

 Areas of ‘common property’ such as corridors and stairways in an apartment block may be proportionally claimed by the Owner as part of their depreciation claim.

-Over-all, by utilising the benefits of property Depreciation, the investor can turn what may otherwise be a negative cash flow into a positive cash flow.
+Over-all, by utilizing the benefits of property Depreciation, the investor can turn what may otherwise be a negative cash flow into a positive cash flow.

 How many Years Can be Claimed?